-As well as Sweden, The Local has versions in Germany, Spain, Italy, Switzerland, Denmark, Norway and Austria.
+As well as Sweden, The Local has versions in Austria, Denmark, France, Germany, Italy, Norway, Spain and Switzerland.
 In all we are read by around 5.5 million people across Europe and the rest of the world each month.

 Some things haven't changed however.
 We do still send out newsletters.
 They go to our 10,000 strong community of paying Members.

 As internet giants gobble up ad revenue, the financial support we receive from Members is crucial to our present and our future.

 Our goal is to explain Sweden to our readers.

 That means telling the big news stories and reporting on the important changes readers need to be aware of.

 It means giving readers up to date information about major events in Sweden which impact their lives, from strikes to disasters and from traffic jams to extreme weather.

 It means explaining the quirks of the Swedish culture and giving readers all the relevant information and advice they need to navigate their lives here.